 In addition to data exchange, the TAF TSI describes business processes involving IMs and RUs.
-For this reason the TAF TSI deeply impacts existing international rail infrastructure business processes.
+For this reason, the TAF TSI deeply impacts existing international rail infrastructure business processes.
 The TAF, or at least the IT interfaces with other partners, must be implemented in a similar way by all TAF TSI partners, including the IMs.
-More information is available on the TAF TSI joint Sector Group webpage.
+More information is available on the TAF TSI Joint Sector Group website.

 The TAF TSI functions define data processing regarding the following variables:

 - When (at which point in time)

 - What (which kind of information and content) must be sent to

 - Whom (partner or partners) and

 - How (in which format) the data must be exchanged

 A mandate to coordinate the IMs within the TAF/TAP TSI framework was given to RNE by its General Assembly in May 2008 and renewed in May 2012.
 Since that time, RNE has been providing strong support by coordinating and organising the implementation of the TAF & TAP.